SolarNetwork/solarnode-handbook/docs/users/datum-sources/control.md

 ---
-title: Controls
+title: Control
 ---
-# Controls Datum Source
+# Control Datum Source

 SolarNode can generate a datum stream from SolarNode [control][controls] values, either on a fixed schedule or in response to changes to control values.